Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Introduction

 In this work, we investigate the randomized experiments on Markov Decision Processes (MDPs), which are widely used to model dynamic service systems over extended time horizons including customer relationships (\citealt{pfeifer2000modeling}), inventory control (\citealt{gong23bandits}), two-sided platforms (\citealt{ramesh22tsr}), mobile health (\citealt{zhang2023statistical}) and many others.
 Additionally, as modern systems become increasingly complex with numerous states, the practical challenges of implementing entirely new global policies intensify.
 Such policies could be overly aggressive, in terms of posing significant risks and requiring substantial infrastructure changes.
 Consequently, many treatments in practice are becoming more fine-grained and localized.
 This means that the new treatments may only apply on a small number of targeted states locally.
 For instance, in the customer relationships, the customer's states are referring to her recent behaviors or other contextual factors.
 An online marketplace or service platform might offer a ``welcome-back" coupon to the customer only when she has not engaged with the service for an extended period (e.g., Sephora’s Welcome Back Event \citealt{danielle20sephora}).
+If she is a daily active user, she might not receive it.
 Similarly, physical retail locations like pharmacies and markets may provide incentives like cash back to the customer only when she makes in-store purchases (e.g., Bed Bath \& Beyond \citealt{rafi15bed}).
-Likewise, a typical intervention for audio stream recommender systems may involve modifying banner promotions alone, without altering other system components throughout the iterative recommendation process (e.g., Spotify \citealt{maystre2023optimizing}).
+Likewise, a typical intervention for recommender systems may involve \emph{precise exposure}, only taking effect when user click into certain pages such as banners or author profiles, without altering other system components throughout the iterative recommendation process (e.g., Spotify \citealt{maystre2023optimizing} and Douyin).
 These localized treatments are strategic, usually aiming to optimize the lifetime value of customers by tailoring experiences and offers to individual needs and histories.
-Given the prevalence of local treatments in practice, our research goal is to explore the potential of leveraging local treatment structure to optimize data utilization for efficient experimentation on the long-term cumulative reward within an MDP environment.
+Given the prevalence of local treatments in practice, our research goal is to explore the potential of leveraging treatment locality to optimize data utilization for efficient A/B testing on long-term effects within an MDP environment.